Reasons to avoid multilevel marketing and contrepreneur schemes

 This is a tricky one, because there are businesses out there that operate with an MLM model; where they offer you the opportunity to be an independent contractor and have a very good reputation.
 But again it all comes down to doing your due diligence, never take anyone’s word as gospel, as there may be something in it for them.

 Of course the schemes mentioned aren’t exclusively targeted at mums, but buzz words such as “work from home,” or “fit around your current lifestyle” mean that mums will naturally be drawn to these type of “jobs”.
 Another thing to remember is that anyone can fall victim to these types of programmes, it won’t be the “less intelligent” or the “desperate” that get caught in these traps, as the people behind these schemes are trained experts.
 A good rule of thumb is that if a company has promised a job and is asking for money up front, it is always best practice to research the company you are dealing with, look for any reviews, and also get the opinion of a trusted family member or friend as they will be looking at the scenario with a fresh pair of eyes.

 Thank you again for taking the time to read my post, I really appreciate it.
-If you like, head on over to my Instagram page for daily inspiration posts.
+If you like, head on over to my Pinterest and Instagram page for daily inspiration posts.